clc14/vm/README.md

 Instructions for use:

 * Download and install VMware Workstation or Player
-* Download ELLIS.zip
+* Download vms.zip
-* Extract ELLIS.zip
+* Extract vms.zip
 * Go into the ELLIS folder
 * Double-click on the .vmx file
 * Edit the virtual machine settings, and for the first CD/DVD device, select use Image ISO file